openshift-service-mesh/sail-operator/docs/ossm/create-mesh/README.md

     ```bash
     oc apply -f istio.yaml
     ```
 1. You then must ensure that all namespaces that will contain workloads that are to be part of the service mesh have both the `discoverySelector` label and, if desired, the appropriate Istio injection label.
-For the example, for the `bookinfo` application, you can apply both labels as follows:
+For example, for the `bookinfo` application, you can apply both labels as follows:
     ```bash
     oc label namespace bookinfo istio-discovery=enabled istio-injection=enabled
     ```